Running your node

 Once you've started for the first time, there's a script called contrib/bootstrap-node.sh which will connect you to other nodes on the lightning network.

-There are also numerous plugins available for Core Lightning which add capabilities: see the Plugins guide, and check out the plugin collection at: https://github.com/lightningd/plugins, including helpme which guides you through setting up your first channels and customising your node.
+There are also numerous plugins available for Core Lightning which add capabilities: see the Plugins guide, and check out the plugin collection at: https://github.com/lightningd/plugins.

 For a less reckless experience, you can encrypt the HD wallet seed: see HD wallet encryption.